-Baseline reading assessments are carried out using the GL Assessment 'York Assessment of Reading for Comprehension', this assessment provides a KS1 reading age for letters and sounds knowledge, early word recognition, sound isolation and sound deletion; for KS2 it provides a reading age for accuracy, rate and comprehension, the mean of which is used to guide the appropriate book band starting point.
+Baseline and half termly reading assessments are carried out using Star Reader by Accelerated Reader.
 Children will also complete a Lucid Rapid computer-based Dyslexia screening to provide an early indicator and strategies to use where appropriate.
 Assertive Mentoring assessments are used to provide a baseline indicator for maths, highlighting areas of strength and areas for development.
 Pupils are placed in streamed ability groups so that they are accessing the appropriate level of the curriculum for their current ability.
-Assessments are ongoing and repeat on a six week cycle, these assessments include Rising Stars reading comprehension, White Rose maths block and termly assessments and independent writing tasks set as part of our normal literacy curriculum following the Power of Reading.
-Pupils who are not making expected progress will have additional interventions put in place for them e.g. 1:1 maths or writing intervention, dynamo maths intervention, other interventions could also be put in place which are class based e.g. additional access to Reading Eggs or Education City.
+Assessments are ongoing and repeat on a six week cycle, including STAR Reader from Accelerated Reader for our whole school reading system and to monitor reading age; pupils working with a reading age of below 6 are also tracked using the Little Wandle Letters and Sounds Revised to baseline in phonics and identify gaps in learning as well as tracking phonics progress; Assertive Mentoring tests are also used termly to assess progress from the baseline and independent writing tasks set as part of our normal English curriculum following the Power of Reading.
+Pupils who are not making expected progress will have additional interventions put in place for them e.g. precision teaching, dynamo maths intervention, phonics catch up sessions, additional support in class, other interventions could also be put in place which are class based e.g. additional access to Dynamo or additional reading sessions through the week with an adult.